Ferry Tips and Tricks

 - Not all boats that leave Anacortes make stops at Orcas.
 Unfortunately, we have had guests scramble to get on boats that then sailed past Orcas and took them to Friday Harbor or stopped shy and left them stranded on Lopez.
 This made us and them very sad.

 - Not all sailings are made every day.
 Some routes are only taken on certain days.
+This is especially true on the Winter schedule, where the sailing schedule is different Monday through Friday than on Saturday and Sunday.
 Make sure the route you want to take is available when you want to take it.
-The easiest way to make sure you get on a sailing going to the right place is to make a reservation.
+The easiest way to make sure you get on a sailing going to the right place is to make a reservation through the WSF website are by telephone.

 For more details on the Washington State Ferry system, check out their FAQ sheet.